 Stress fractures are tiny cracks in a bone.
-They're caused by repetitive force, often from overuse — such as repeatedly jumping up and down or running long distances.
-Stress fractures can also develop from normal use of a bone that's weakened by a condition such as osteoporosis.
+Repeated stress to the bone causes them.
+The stress often comes from using the same body part too much.
+Some examples include jumping up and down a lot or running long distances.
+Stress fractures also can happen with regular use of a bone that's weaker due to a condition such as osteoporosis.

 Stress fractures are most common in the weight-bearing bones of the lower leg and foot.
-Track and field athletes and military recruits who carry heavy packs over long distances are at highest risk, but anyone can sustain a stress fracture.
-If you start a new exercise program, for example, you might develop stress fractures if you do too much too soon.
+People at highest risk of this injury include runners and gymnasts.
+Military recruits who carry heavy packs over long distances also have a high risk.
+But anyone can get a stress fracture.
+You might get this injury if you start a new exercise program or sport, and you do too much too soon.

-At first, you might barely notice the pain associated with a stress fracture, but it tends to worsen with time.
-The tenderness usually starts at a specific spot and decreases during rest.
-You might have swelling around the painful area.
+At first, you might barely notice the pain from a stress fracture.
+But it tends to become worse if you do more of an activity that puts stress on the cracked bone.
+The tender feeling often starts at a certain spot and gets better during rest.
+You also might have swelling around the painful area.

-Stress fractures often result from increasing the amount or intensity of an activity too quickly.
+Stress fractures often happen when you increase the amount or intensity of an activity too fast.

-Factors that can increase your risk of stress fractures include:
+Factors that can raise your risk of stress fractures include:

-• Certain sports.
-Stress fractures are more common in people who engage in high-impact sports, such as track and field, basketball, tennis, dance or gymnastics.
+• Specific sports.
+Stress fractures are more common in people who do activities that put a high level of repetitive stress on joints.
+These include track and field, cross-country running, basketball, tennis, dance and gymnastics.

-• Increased activity.
-Stress fractures often occur in people who suddenly shift from a sedentary lifestyle to an active training regimen or who rapidly increase the intensity, duration or frequency of training sessions.
+• More activity.
+Stress fractures often happen in people who suddenly shift from an inactive lifestyle to a training routine.
+People who quickly raise the intensity, length or number of training sessions they do also put themselves at risk.

 • Weakened bones.
-Conditions such as osteoporosis can weaken your bones and make it easier for stress fractures to occur.
+Conditions such as osteoporosis can weaken bones and make it easier for stress fractures to happen.

-• Previous stress fractures.
+• Past stress fractures.
 Having had one or more stress fractures puts you at higher risk of having more.

 • Lack of nutrients.
 Eating disorders and lack of vitamin D and calcium can make bones more likely to develop stress fractures.